samuelomondi22/cse212/3-tree.md

 Tree have a parent child relationship between items.
 It is like looking at a tree upside down with the root being the mother of everything.
 That is what we call a root node.
 Other parts connected to the root node are also nodes but more precisely a leaf.

 - ***Binary Tree***
-It is a node with a maximum of two children.
+<p>It is a node with a maximum of two children.</p>

 <img src="/binary.jpg">

 - ***binary search tress***
-More of a structural binary tree.
-All the nodes in the left sub-tree are less than or equal to the value of that node.
-Also, all the nodes in the right sub-tree of this node are greater than that of the parent node.
+<p>More of a structural binary tree.
+All the nodes in the left sub-tree are less than or equal to the value of that node.</p> Also, all the nodes in the right sub-tree of this node are greater than that of the parent node.

 <img src="/bst.png">